UWC2-PYTHON/ProgrammingInPython/source/topics/01-setting_up/environment_overview.rst

 :ref:`testing_your_setup`

-and give it a try.
+And give it a try...

-If you are not sure, then read on ...
+If you are not sure, then read on!